taruchaya30/SPOTIFY-ANALYSIS/README.md

 Database: PostgreSQL
 Tools: pgAdmin

+# Dataset Source:
+This project uses the Spotify Tracks Dataset from Kaggle, containing track-level audio features, stream and counts.
+The dataset was used solely for educational, analytical, and non-commercial purposes.

 # How to Run
 Create the table using the provided CREATE TABLE statement.
 Load your dataset into the SPOTIFY table.